mcabiUOC/IMDb-Popularity-Video-Games-Dataset/README.md

 # IMDb Popularity Video Games Dataset

-This package contains a script for web scraping video games listed on IMDb's popularity ranking, providing a the resulting dataset and the images of the video game's posters.
+This package contains a script for web scraping video games listed on IMDb's popularity ranking, providing the resulting dataset and the images of the video game's posters.
+The scraping has been done for personal and academic purposes.
 The project has been developed by Miguel Casasnovas Bielsa and Marc Asenjo.
+You can access the dataset also via the Zenodo link: (https://zenodo.org/doi/10.5281/zenodo.10982151).

 "Information courtesy of IMDb (https://www.imdb.com)."